 Next up, let’s talk about Lois Lane.
 She serves as a main character when the main Superman is taken out of the picture for a while.
 Her investigative skills kick in when she’s rescued by whom she and the public assume is Superman and he starts behaving out-of-character from what she’s come to know from the genuine article.
 While we don’t get to see much of an investigation from her due to the film’s short runtime, I do appreciate her when she has to make it appear to Lex that she’s become emotionally torn over recent events and even has to go as far as kissing him in order to tranquilize him in order to search through his files to discover his secret Superman plans.
 While her resourceful cleverness is given its moments in the film, she does have an odd behavior when it comes to her relationship with Superman.
 During their romantic retreat to the Fortress of Solitude, she reveals that she’s been piecing together that he and Clark Kent are one in the same.
 However, he doesn’t want to admit it in order to keep her safe.
 She then rebuts by stating that the gossip has been seeing them as a romantic pair and believes that he has “a very human, very male fear of commitment”.
 I think I find this a bit odd.
 On the one hand, a relationship is based on trust and both sides must be willing to share their deepest, darkest secrets with each other in order for there to be no shades of doubt hanging over a couple.
 On the other hand, they’ve only been dating each other for half a year as we learn early on.
 While I would think that most secrets would be shared by this point given that the relationship has moved into serious territory, that doesn’t mean that there’s no chance of possible factors moving into play that would harm this unionship, even A. if Doomsday never came around at all & B. though they’re Lois & Clark/Superman.
 If she were to understand the burden that he goes through in order to present himself as Metropolis’ champion, then she would be a bit more caring and wouldn’t be as needy towards delving into his secret identity, regardless if she figured it out on her own or not.
 Not to mention, there’s barely any build-up towards this issue other than her quickly looking at Clark’s desk after he takes his leave from the Daily Planet.
 After it shows up in the Fortress of Solitude, it never gets mentioned again until their final scene where he finally agrees to confirm to her about his secret identity.
 Overall, that part doesn’t really have much meaning here.
 As far as Anne Heche’s performance goes, it’s do-able.
 When I revisited the film for this review, it did feeling a little jarring at first.
 As the film went on, I got used to it.
 There are a few moments where she delivers some genuine quips and throughout the movie, her tones fits well with the determined & bold attitude that defines Lois Lane.
 While not the most standout of performances, she’s still fairly solid with her enactment.

 Finally, we reach the main man himself: Superman.
 No matter whether it’s the source material or this adaptation, the true main character is mainly in the back seat for a good chunk of the story following the fight against Doomsday.
 Throughout the tale, he starts out as the eternally noble hero who’s entrenched within a relationship with Lois Lane before that gets put on hold for an extended period of time due to him having to battle against the most physically-impossible adversary he’ll ever face.
-Then, he’s understandably out of commission of a while so that a new adversary can come along and set up his false presence over the city under Superman’s name.
+Then, he’s understandably out of commission for a while so that a new adversary can come along and set up his false presence over the city under Superman’s name.
 Eventually, he’s brought back to life within kryptonian medical technology before he dons a full-body black suit and needs to arm himself with a weapon of some kind since he’s nowhere near fully-powered in order to combat the newly-established felon.
 Eventually, the villain is defeated as he reclaims his rightful title and reunites with Lois.
 The film is mainly focused on Lois, Lex and the clone, so the main hero mainly remains static.
 Between the genuine article and the clone, Adam Baldwin does pretty well with his Superman roles.
 Although I mentioned in my original review about the lack of tonal shifts in his performance, it’s mainly that neither Superman has to resort to yelling at any point to get their intentions across.
 Other than the lack of an interesting character arc, Baldwin handles his duties in an effective manner.

 The action has a grand and epic feel, whether Superman is fighting Doomsday or his clone.
 As it was discussed in the commentary, the battle against Doomsday mainly takes place on the ground.
 There are a few times where the struggle takes to the air, whether Superman is thrown/tossed through buildings or Doomsday attacks Lois & Jimmy while they’re in a helicopter.
 When it’s the final battle against the clone, they’re flying around in the air as two god-like beings tussling for the right to be Metropolis’ champion.
 Although there is a lot of unnecessary collateral damage (more towards the final battle) due to the need to interact with the surroundings in order to prevent them from becoming static, there’s a great amount of struggle between Superman and his combatant.
 The animation does look stellar throughout, as I couldn’t really find any hiccups in this department, plus it compliments the color palette.
 Nothing is ever too dark where it gives me trouble as I try to figure out what’s going on.
 The sound design is also pretty neat and I only bring it up since I discovered that this film actually co-won a Golden Reel Award for Best Sound Editing for a Direct-To-Video movie, sharing the title with “Return to House on Haunted Hill”: a 2007 home video sequel to the 1999 remake of the 1959 William Castle film.
 Wow.